 Italy is among the top contributors of the Global Coalition against Daesh, actively supporting Coalition’s efforts in all lines of action: military, stabilisation, counter-financing, foreign terrorist fighters and counter narrative.
 In its firm commitment to fight terrorism, Italy has developed a multi-dimensional strategy, which integrates international and national engagement in order to maximize effectiveness and coherence.

 COUNTER- FINANCING: TACKLING DAESH’S FINANCES

-At the national level, in the last few years, tougher legislation on countering terrorist financing has been approved, providing judicial authorities with stronger, more effective tools.
-In addition to introducing new criminal legislation to crack down on individuals financing – or providing other kinds of support – to terrorist groups, Italy has implemented restrictive measures targeting self-trained jihadists and foreign terrorist fighters.
+In the last few years, Italy passed tougher legislation on countering terrorist financing, providing judicial authorities with stronger, more effective tools.
+Besides introducing new criminal legislation to crack down on individuals financing – or providing other kinds of support – to terrorist groups, Italy has implemented restrictive measures targeting self-trained jihadists and foreign terrorist fighters.

 FOREIGN TERRORIST FIGHTERS

 Italy is active in the framework of the Foreign Terrorist Fighters (FTF) working group to counter the flow of terrorists trying to cross borders.
 By boosting cooperation among security forces, the FTF Working Group promotes the sharing of information collected by Coalition partners in fighting terrorism, resulting in enhanced homeland security.
 We are promoting deeper coordination between intelligence and law enforcement agencies to monitor and prevent the flow of foreign fighters, thus improving information sharing and cooperation to help preventing radicalization and reducing the likelihood of attacks.